 honored by all who know

-and reply, Not today.
+Not today.

-To the Parents,
+To the Parents

-but hearts that break for our children—
+only imperfect hearts that break for our children.

-To the Children,
+To the Children

 Born into storms and fire,